 Other public holidays like Fête de Travail (Labor day) and Fête de la Victoire de 1945 (Victory day after WWII) speak to hard won victories on and off the battlefield.

 Some of these holidays are quite close together on the calendar, especially in the months of May and November.
 This leads to routine French habit of “faire le pont“, which is taking vacation days in between to combine days to make for a longer holiday.
-Don’t be surprised if you send a work email in May and only get a response in June.

 10. Parental leave